swaminathanj/ProblemSolving/guidelines.md

 # Guidelines for Problem Solving

 ## Setting up
-- Students to register in http://codeforces.com if they don't have one.
+- Students to register in http://codeforces.com and http://codechef.com if they don't have one.
-- Other problem solving sites include http://spoj.com, http://codechef.com, http://leetcode.com.
+- Classical algorithmic problmes can be found athttp://spoj.com and http://leetcode.com.
 - For Math based problems, http://projecteuler.net.
 - Students to register in http://stopstalk.com.
 This pools in the data from all online judges and provides a dashboard view.
 - Advisors/Counselors to get the students' handles from all the above sites.